 7. MEETINGS

-7.1 There will be a minimum of three Executive meetings per year, with a quorum of three members.
+7.1 Meetings of the Executive will be called as required, with a quorum of three members.

 7.2 Meetings of the full MAIG membership may be called as required, except for the Annual General Meeting, which shall be scheduled.